Cancer Council NSW logo

 • good hand–eye coordination

-When you are first diagnosed with a brain tumour, your doctor will probably advise you not to drive for a period of time.
-You probably won’t be able to drive for some time after surgery and possibly after radiation therapy.
+Your doctor will usually advise you not to drive for a while.
+You probably need to wait for some time before you drive again after surgery and possibly after radiation therapy.

-If you have had seizures, you will need to be seizure-free for a period of time before you are allowed to drive.
+There are also some set exclusion periods your doctor will follow after certain treatments or events such as seizures.
+If you have had seizures, legally you will need to be seizure-free for a period of time before you are allowed to drive.
 If you stop taking your anticonvulsant medicines, you will also need to be seizure-free for a period of time until you are allowed to drive.

 Before you start driving again, always check with your doctor.
 Laws in Australia require drivers to let their driver licensing authority know about any permanent or long-term illness or injury that is likely to affect their ability to drive.